nccgroup/scrying/README.md

     -o, --output <OUTPUT DIR>          Directory to save the captured images in [default: output] --proxy <PROXY>                Default SOCKS5 proxy to use for connections e.g. socks5://[::1]:1080
-        --rdp-proxy <RDP PROXY>        SOCKS5 proxy to use for RDP connections e.g. socks5://[::1]:1080
+        --rdp-domain <RDP DOMAIN>      Domain name to provide to RDP servers that request one --rdp-pass <RDP PASS>          Password to provide to RDP servers that request one --rdp-proxy <RDP PROXY>        SOCKS5 proxy to use for RDP connections e.g. socks5://[::1]:1080
         --rdp-timeout <RDP TIMEOUT>    Seconds to wait after last bitmap before saving an image [default: 2]
-    -s, --silent                       Suppress most log messages
+        --rdp-user <RDP USER>          Username to provide to RDP servers that request one -s, --silent                       Suppress most log messages
         --size <SIZE>                  Set the size of captured images in pixels.
 Due to protocol limitations, sizes greater than 65535x65535 may get truncated